Avalanche Danger Rating and Trend

 ストームスラブ Storm slab

-The Japan Meteorological Agency is forecasting northwest winds, heavy snow, and a maximum temperature of -1°C (13 m elevation) for the Joetsu region of Niigata Prefecture.
-At Myoko Sasagamine (elevation 1,310 m), the temperature is -16° (as of 4:45 a.m.).
+The Japan Meteorological Agency is forecasting a southerly wind, daytime, northwesterly winds, clear skies, and a maximum temperature of 11°C (13 m above sea level) for the Joetsu region of Niigata Prefecture.
+At Myoko Sasagamine (elevation 1,310 m), the temperature is -1° (as of 5:45 a.m.).

 Travel and Terrain Advice